lioux/CrossBreederLite/README.md

 DynBS, dynamic power savings - A tool that allows you to save more than 30% battery charge your Android-device.(For over 4 core device) (Maybe cause Lag)

+[ NEW ] Customize Switcher, details in /data/CrossBreeder/README.md

 ## Credits

 Crossbreeder ( https://forum.xda-developers.com/showthread.php?t=2113150 ) - For most of files